RayhanRK/plate-share-client/README.md

 - 🔁 **Food Request Management:** Donors can accept or reject food requests directly from their dashboard.
 - 🔐 **Firebase Authentication:** Email/password and Google login with protected private routes.
 - 🗄️ **MongoDB Integration:** All food and request data are securely stored and managed via MongoDB Atlas.
-- 💫 **Responsive & Animated UI:** Optimized for mobile, tablet, and desktop with AOS animations and smooth transitions.
+- 💫 **Responsive & Animated UI:** Optimized for mobile, tablet, and desktop with smooth transitions.

 ---